RepLLM: Toward Automatically Reproducing Network Research Results: Motivation

-The limited availability of open-source implementations requires independent result reproduction.
-A statistical analysis of papers published in SIGCOMM and NSDI from 2016 to 2025, shown in Figure \ref{fig:open-source}, confirms this trend: only 41.63\% of SIGCOMM and 38.78\% of NSDI papers, respectively, released their code during this period.

-As noted in \cite{xiang2023toward}, conducting a comprehensive network systems study often requires substantial effort from authors to reproduce others’ systems.
-Specifically, 59.68\% of the papers compared their work against at least two systems, with authors manually reproducing an average of 2.29 systems per paper.
-Furthermore, 49.20\% of the papers reproduced at least one comparison system, and 26.65\% required reproducing two or more systems.
-Researchers are compelled to invest considerable effort in fundamental reproductions, thereby impeding the overall pace of innovation.
+\hhy{Conducting a study of network systems necessitates a rigorous comparison with SOTA solutions, requiring substantial effort from authors to reproduce prior work.
+As highlighted in~\cite{xiang2023toward}, 59.68\% of papers compare their contributions against at least two existing systems, with authors manually reproducing an average of 2.29 systems per publication.} Moreover, 49.20\% of these studies involved reproducing at least one comparison system, while 26.65\% required the reconstruction of two or more.

-Manual reproduction of network research presents three critical challenges.
-First, it is exceptionally labor-intensive, demanding significant effort for re-implementation that detracts from research productivity.
-Second, the process is error-prone, as missing source code or experimental details can lead to deviations from the original findings and compromise the work's credibility.
-Moreover, with the escalating complexity of network systems, this reliance on manual effort is unsustainable, slowing the verification of new research and diverting focus from innovation.
+\hhy{The manual reproduction of network system implementations presents several challenges.
+First, re-implementation imposes significant engineering overhead, diverting valuable time and resources away from novel research productivity.
+Second, the absence of source code or detailed experimental specifications can cause deviations from original results, undermining the credibility of comparative evaluations.
+Third, as modern network systems become increasingly complex, manual verification becomes less tractable, slowing the validation of new work and detracting from innovation.}